CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 which keeps changing every time a job is scheduled, so that you don't have to reset it each time.

-With this config you can then simply connect to your container with `ssh local2222` when the port 2222 is forwarded.
+With this config you can then connect to your container with `ssh kuma-container`.

 **Limitations**